Do you prescribe medication

 - If it is through your EAP in my experience you need to contact them and go through their process for onward referral.
 You may wish to check with them if I work for their EAP and if I do request that the referral is made to me.
 In some cases this maybe possible say if I work within a certain radius of where you live or work or if as at the moment we are working remotely either online or by telephone.
 You would usually be referred for a set of sessions, typically 6-12.
 If you wish to continue after your allocated sessions an EAP typically wish you to take a break before you engage with me privately.
 In my experience this is likely to be a couple of months.

 - If you wish to come through your healthcare provider I am registered with most household names such as BUPA, Axa PPP,Vitality Health, Nuffield Health, Healix, Cigna and Aviva and others.
 By all means give me a call to check and I will let you know.
 The next step is to contact your healthcare provider.
 Usually you would then go through their assessment process which provides you with an authorisation code.
 Please supply this together with other details such as your insurance policy number your full name and address, email address and contact number and date of birth.
 Some insurers such as BUPA are allowing you to choose your provider rather than suggesting a range.
 In such event just look me up on the “Find a provider” profile.
 If you wish to continue after the initial batch of sessions your insurance provider may sanction more.
-Otherwise there is no bar to engaging direct without the requirement for a gap.
+The insurers have their own protocol if you wish to engage direct.
+With BUPA there is no bar to engage direct without the requirement for a gap.

 How often do we engage